Raja Ram Mohan Roy

-Raja Ram Mohan Roy (22 May 1772 – 27 September 1833) was an Indian reformer and writer who was one of the founders of the Brahmo Sabha in 1828, the precursor of the Brahmo Samaj, a socio-religious reform movement in the Indian subcontinent.
-He has been dubbed the "Father of Indian Renaissance."
+Raja Ram Mohan Roy (Note: /bn/.) (/bn/; 22 May 1772 – 27 September 1833) was an Indian social reformer and writer who was one of the founders of the Brahmo Sabha in 1828, the precursor of the Brahmo Samaj, a socio-religious reform movement in the Indian subcontinent.
+He has been dubbed the "Father of the Indian Renaissance."
 He was given the title of Raja by Mughal emperor Akbar II.

-His influence was apparent in the fields of politics, public administration, education and religion.
+His influence was apparent in the fields of politics, public administration, education, and religion.
 He was known for his efforts to abolish the practices of sati and child marriage.
-Roy wrote Gaudiya Vyakaran which was the first complete Bangla grammar written book.
+Roy wrote Gaudiya Vyakaran, which was the first complete Bangla grammar written book.

 Early life (1772–1796)

 Ram Mohan Roy was born in Radhanagar, Hooghly District, Bengal Presidency.
 His great-grandfather Krishnakanta Bandyopadhyay was a Rarhi Kulin (noble) Brahmin.
 Among Kulin Brahmins – descendants of the five families of Brahmins, migrated from Kannauj by Ballal Sen in the 12th century as per popular myth – those from the Rarhi district of West Bengal were notorious in the 19th century for living off dowries by marrying several women.
 Kulinism was a synonym for polygamy and the dowry system, both of which Ram Mohan campaigned against.
 His father, Ramkanta, was a Vaishnavite, while his mother, Tarini Devi, was from a Shaivite family.
 He was a great scholar of Sanskrit, Persian and English languages and also knew Arabic, Latin and Greek.
 One parent prepared him for the occupation of a scholar, the Shastri, while the other secured for him all the worldly advantages needed to launch a career in the laukik or worldly sphere of public administration.
 Torn between these two parental ideals from early childhood, Ram Mohan vacillated between the two for the rest of his life.

 During his childhood Ram Mohan Roy witnessed the death of his sister-in-law through sati.
 The seventeen-year-old girl was dragged towards the pyre where Ram Mohan Roy witnessed her terrified state.
 He tried to protest but to no avail.
 She was burned alive.
 The people chanted "Maha Sati!
 Maha Sati!
 Maha Sati!" (great wife) over her painful screams.

 Ram Mohan Roy was married three times.
 His first wife died early.
 He had two sons, Radhaprasad in 1800, and Ramaprasad in 1812 with his second wife, who died in 1824.
 Roy's third wife outlived him.